philipjball/OffCon3/README.md

 # Twin Delayed DDPG (TD3) in PyTorch
 A relatively minimal PyTorch SAC implementation from scratch.
 Heavily borrowed from my other repo, [SAC-PyTorch](https://github.com/fiorenza2/SAC-PyTorch).

+## Implementation Details

+This code borrows the hyperparameters from [Scott Fujimoto's implementation](https://github.com/sfujim/TD3) but with one difference, which is that the network architecture is the same as the SAC paper (barring the additional output units for log-variance).
+This means there's an extra layer of 256 hidden units.

 ## Get Started

 Simply run: